AdmitHub/heroku-auto-ssl/README.md

 // Register check endpoint in place of your choosing app.post("/chlngproto/check", function (req, res) {
     // Call handler function
-    // Notice how we pass the send method with bind, this is so the "this"
-    // object is properly set within the send method libchlngproto.endpoints.check(req.body, sendFunc(res));
+    libchlngproto.endpoints.check(req.body, sendFunc(res));
 });